sakshambedi/final_project_3380/README.txt

 ## Windows:
-(make sure you have pre - requirements installed in requirements.txt) Open the folder dist and run the main.exe
+(make sure you have pre - requirements installed check (requirements.txt)) Open the folder dist and run the main.exe
 Voila thats it !